PBS Wisconsin

-PBS Wisconsin (formerly Wisconsin Public Television or WPT) is a state network of non-commercial educational television stations operated primarily by the Wisconsin Educational Communications Board and the University of Wisconsin–Madison.
-It comprises all of the Public Broadcasting Service (PBS) member stations in the state outside of Milwaukee (which has its own PBS stations.)
+PBS Wisconsin (formerly Wisconsin Public Television or WPT) is a network of non-commercial educational television stations operated primarily by the Wisconsin Educational Communications Board and the University of Wisconsin–Madison.
+It comprises all of the PBS member stations in the state outside of Milwaukee (which has its own PBS stations).

 The state network is available via flagship station WHA-TV in Madison and five full-power satellite stations throughout most of Wisconsin.
 As of April 5, 2009, all stations have converted to digital-only transmissions.
 PBS Wisconsin is also available on most satellite and cable television outlets.
-WHA-TV, along with Chicago, Illinois-based public television station WTTW-TV, serve the Rockford, Illinois television market exclusively through cable television and satellite television, as Rockford is one of a few television markets in the United States that lacks a PBS station of its own.
+WHA-TV, along with Chicago-based WTTW, serve the Rockford, Illinois, television market exclusively through cable and satellite, as Rockford is one of a few television markets in the United States that lacks a PBS station of its own.

 Until the gradual move of instructional broadcasting to IPTV services, the network, as Wisconsin Public Television, was the main conduit of educational television, GED preparation and instructional television programming produced by the WECB, which aired through PBS, Annenberg Media, those stations serving portions of Wisconsin without a WPT station, and other educational television distributors.
 As of October 2014, the WECB now distributes this programming exclusively online, allowing the over-the-air network to carry PBS programming full-time.

 History

-WHA-TV signed on the air on May 3, 1954 as the first educational station in Wisconsin and the seventh in the United States.
-WHA-TV is the only public television station in the country that maintains a three-letter callsign, and one of only three analog-era UHF stations altogether (along with WHP-TV in Harrisburg, Pennsylvania and WWJ-TV in Detroit) with a three-letter callsign.
+WHA-TV signed on the air on May 3, 1954, as the first educational station in Wisconsin and the seventh in the United States.
+WHA-TV is the only public television station in the country that maintains a three-letter callsign, and one of only three analog-era UHF stations altogether (along with WHP-TV in Harrisburg, Pennsylvania, and WWJ-TV in Detroit) with a three-letter callsign.

 Wisconsin was a relative latecomer to educational television, despite its earlier leading role in educational radio.
-Channel 21's radio sister, WHA-AM, is one of the oldest educational radio stations in the world.
+Channel 21's radio sister, WHA (AM), is one of the oldest educational radio stations in the world.
 By the time channel 21 signed on, UW had already launched a radio network that evolved into today's Wisconsin Public Radio.
-However, for most of the time from the 1950s through the 1970s, it was one of only three stations in the state that was a member of National Educational Television and its successor, PBS.
+However, for most of the time from the 1950s through the 1970s, it was one of only three stations in the state that was a member of National Educational Television (NET) and its successor, PBS.
 The others were WMVS (channel 10) and WMVT (channel 36) in Milwaukee.
-The only other areas of the state outside of Milwaukee and Madison that had a clear signal from an NET/PBS member station were the northwest (from Duluth, Minnesota's WDSE-TV) and the southwest (from the Twin Cities's KTCA-TV).
+The only other areas of the state outside of Milwaukee and Madison that had a clear signal from an NET/PBS member station were the northwest (from Duluth, Minnesota's WDSE-TV) and the southwest (from the Twin Cities' KTCA-TV).
 During the late 60s and into the early 70s, commercial station KFIZ-TV in Fond du Lac was contracted by the UW-Madison Board of Regents to simulcast portions of WHA-TV's broadcast day, bringing WHA's programming into the Green Bay and Milwaukee markets.